India's Biological E. to begin Phase III trial of vaccine, production from August

 Production “from August but EUA depends on the government.
 Will follow their advice and directives,” she said in a text message.
 “75-80 million doses a month from the time of launch.”

-Datla declined to comment on any firm deal to contract-manufacture the Johnson & Johnson (JNJ.N) vaccine.
-She told Reuters in February that Biological E. was looking to make about 600 million doses of the J&J vaccine annually. read more
+Datla declined to comment on any firm deal to contract-manufacture the Johnson & Johnson vaccine.
+She told Reuters in February that Biological E. was looking to make about 600 million doses of the J&J vaccine annually.

-India, battling the world's worst jump in coronavirus infections, has partially or fully immunized only about 10% of its 1.35 billion people.
-It has administered a total of 163 million doses of the AstraZeneca (AZN.L) shot and a domestically made one called Covaxin. read more
+India, battling the world’s worst jump in coronavirus infections, has partially or fully immunized only about 10% of its 1.35 billion people.
+It has administered a total of 163 million doses of the AstraZeneca shot and a domestically made one called Covaxin.

 The country has also received doses of the Sputnik V vaccine from Russia though it has not been launched yet in the country.
-India has also urged Pfizer (PFE.N)/BioNTech and Moderna (MRNA.O) to sell their shots to the country. read more
+India has also urged Pfizer/BioNTech and Moderna to sell their shots to the country.

 Our Standards: The Thomson Reuters Trust Principles.